inggridamalias/inggridamalias/README.md

 </p>

 ## About me:
-- 🌱 I’m currently learning Dart
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Dart
 - 👯 I’m looking to collaborate as Bussiness Analyst
 - 🤔 I’m looking for suggest for Bussiness Analyst
 - 💬 Ask me about anything